FahdDewnology/Fahd-Repository/Excel Projects/Readme.txt

-This folder contains my Excel Projects which I made to learn Data Science.
+This folder contains my Projects which I made to learn Data Science.